Liver Cancer Statistics

 HCC in the World

-Over 905,677 people in the world are diagnosed with HCC each year and about 40% of those diagnosed were in the late stages of the disease.
+In 2020, an estimated 905,700 people were diagnosed with, and 830,200 people died from, liver cancer globally.
+About 40% of those diagnosed were in the late stages of the disease.

-The overall incidence rate of HCC is approximately three times higher in males than females.
+The overall incidence rate of HCC is approximately three times higher in males than in females.

 HCC is the most prevalent in sub-Saharan Africa and Eastern/South-Eastern Asia.